LiveBench/LiveBench/README.md

 pip install torch packaging # These need to be installed prior to other dependencies. pip install -e .
 ```

-Note: The fastchat package version on pip is currently out of date, so we strongly recommend `pip uninstall fastchat` before running the above, since it will then automatically install a more recent commit of fastchat.
+**Note about fschat**: The fschat package version on pip (i.e., [lmsys/fastchat](https://github.com/lm-sys/FastChat)) is currently out of date, so we strongly recommend `pip uninstall fschat` before running the above, since it will then automatically install a more recent commit of fastchat.

-Note for CPU users: If installing on a CPU-only machine (e.g. to run api models only), you will need to manually remove flash-attn from the requirements list in pyproject.toml.
+**Note for CPU users**: If installing on a CPU-only machine (e.g. to run api models only), you will need to manually remove flash-attn from the requirements list in pyproject.toml.

 Our repo is adapted from FastChat's excellent [llm_judge](https://github.com/lm-sys/FastChat/tree/main/fastchat/llm_judge) module, and it also contains code from [LiveCodeBench](https://github.com/LiveCodeBench/LiveCodeBench) and [IFEval](https://github.com/Rohan2002/IFEval?tab=readme-ov-file).